Quick Start

 Once you’ve set your project’s title and name, you’re ready to delve into the full suite of Aurora’s functionalities.

-3. Create an AOI (Area of Interest)
+4. AOI (Area of Interest) for Analytics

 Once your project is set up, your next step is to define an Area of Interest (AOI) on the Explore screen.
 On the Explore screen, locate four buttons on the right-hand side.
 Start by clicking the Search Places button to find a location of interest.
 You can search by name or directly input geographical coordinates and also see three of your most recent searches.